harpreetsodhi/ChangeMyPet-Deep-Learning-Model/README.md

-# BigGAN Generators combined with Image Segmentation Model in Pytorch
+# BigGAN Generators combined with Image Segmentation Model
 A Pytorch implementation for replacing a dog/cat image with a GAN(Generative adversarial networks) generated image.
 The outline(segment mask) of the dog/cat is created using an Image segmentation model.

 # Results